Tag Clustering for Tag Maps

-Tag Maps Package can be used with any tagged & spatially referenced data, but it has been specifically deveoped with Social Media data in mind (Flickr, Twitter etc.).
-There're two ways to load input data:
+Tag Maps package can be used with any tagged & spatially referenced data, but it has been specifically developed with Social Media data in mind (Flickr, Twitter etc.).
+There are two ways to load input data:

 - the result from 1 is a

 UserPostLocation(UPL), which is a reference of type 'CleanedPost'.
-A UPL simply has all posts of a single user at a single coordinate merged, e.g. a reduced list of terms, tags and emoji based on global occurrence (i.e. no duplicates).
+A UPL means that all posts of a single user at a single coordinate are merged, e.g. a reduced list of terms, tags and emoji based on global occurrence (i.e. no duplicates).

 - the result from 1 is a

 tagmaps.write_cleaned_data().
-Since this will remove all terms/tags/emoji that do not appear in the top 1000 (e.g.) occurring global list of terms, this will produce a highly pseudo-anonymized set of information, with only collectively relevant terms remaining.
-The default value (1000) can be adjusted using
+Since this will remove all terms/tags/emoji that do not appear in the top 1000 (e.g.) occurring global list of terms, this will produce a highly pseudonymized set of information, with only collectively relevant terms remaining.
+The default value (1000) can be adjusted using the

 The code has been completely refactored in January 2019, but there are still some missing pieces.